K’lal Yisrael – You Are Yavneh

-From the opening of camp 75 years ago, Yavneh has been a place where all Jews feel at home.
-Camp Yavneh is a place for all Jews to celebrate the diversity of our people while engaging in our traditions and practices.
+From the opening of camp over 75 years ago, Yavneh has been a place where all Jews are encouraged to engage in our traditions and practices.
 The principle of “Kol Yisrael Zeh ba zeh (all of Israel is responsible for one another) guides us as we ensure a place for each individual camper to succeed at camp.
 We strongly believe that inclusion is good for everyone.

 One Camp Community

 Friendships and interactions at camp thrive among campers who come from different backgrounds and practices.

 I can’t think of a better place for Jewish kids in the summer than Camp Yavneh.
 Yavneh implements the concept of K’lal Yisrael better than any place else I can think of because kids, counselors and staff live it every day.

 The Cammy children started attending Camp Yavneh in 2010.
 By summer 2017 they had three children at Yavneh, ranging from a daughter in the oldest ayda (unit) to a son in the youngest (and one in between!).
 They are from the small college town of Northampton in Western Massachusetts, where they are members of a progressive conservative synagogue.
 Their children attended a quaint Jewish day school through sixth grade, and then the public middle and high schools.
 Both parents are professors of Jewish literature at local colleges, which allows them to travel often with their family to Israel for conferences and research.
 They recently spent a year-long sabbatical as a family in Tel Aviv, and several years before that in Jerusalem.
 Justin is originally from Canada and an alumnus of Camp B’nai Brith of Ottawa, and Rachel’s family is from Mexico, so they are a synthesis of various Jewish experiences in the Americas.